Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Single-Band Systems Governed by Disorder

 All samples were patterned into four-probe and Hall bar layouts using a standard photolithography system (mercury arc lamp) followed-up by ion-milling.
 To minimize contact resistances gold was sputtered onto the contact pads.
 All samples were electrically contacted using copper wires (\SI{0.1}{\milli\metre} in diameter) soldered to the puck and glued via silver paste to the samples.

-All electrical transport measurements were performed using a commercial 14-T physical property measurement system (PPMS) with an electrical transport option (ETO).
+All electrical transport measurements were carried out using a commercial 14-T physical property measurement system (PPMS) with an electrical transport option (ETO).
 The applied AC currents were in the range of \SIrange{0.1}{1}{\micro\ampere} with typical frequencies from \SIrange{70}{128}{\hertz}.